-Given the policy goal that Bank [X]'s entry would mitigate financial exclusion, and the context of very high baseline buy-in, some of the characteristics associated with more negative responses to the treatments are normatively concerning.
-In particular, the most negative treatment effects are found for respondents who are young, low-income (particularly very low-income), and who lacked knowledge of and experience with consumer finance (those who lacked bank accounts, and who did not show interest in a free credit report when offered).
-Our overall interpretation of this exercise is that the Nation A and Federal Reserve interventions were damaging especially to respondents in groups that they were most interested in targeting.
+Given the policy goal that Bank [X]'s entry would mitigate financial exclusion, and the context of very high baseline buy-in, patterns in the set of factors most predictive of backfire are of special normative concern.
+First, it is a reasonable assumption that financially precarious respondents are among those with less community connectedness.
+Second, it is troubling that backfire is higher among lower-income respondents.
+Third, while not having a bank account is a meaningful factor recovered by the lasso procedure, the interventions are not especially effective for those who are unbanked.
+It is normatively promising that the interventions had a positive influence on respondents with less than a high school education.
+Nonetheless, our overall interpretation of this exercise is that the Nation A and Federal Reserve interventions were damaging especially to respondents in groups that they were most interested in targeting.
 As the interventions relied on a credibility mechanism, a broader takeaway is that stakeholders' ex ante evaluations of their credibility - and not only its average, but also its distribution in the target population - is a key input to deciding whether intervention in itself is on net a productive choice.